Tiny-Earth/DemoSite/site/src/summative.md

 ---
 ## Why Summative Assessment

-!!! compat ""
-    By the end of this section, you will be able to:

-    - Describe the role of summative assessments in evaluating student learning and informing teaching practice.
-    - Understand key concepts and principles:
-        - Summative assessments are a valuable tool for evaluating achievement of the established learning objectives and providing feedback to both students and instructors.
-        - Instructors should use summative assessment data to inform their teaching practice and make adjustments to improve student learning.

 Summative assessments play a multifaceted role beyond merely assigning grades to students.
 They serve as invaluable tools for evaluating student learning and providing feedback to both learners and instructors.

 From the scientific teaching perspective, these assessments provide instructors essential data to gauge the extent to which students have met predefined objectives as well as identifying areas where additional support may be required.
 As a scientific instructor, collecting and analyzing this data is crucial in refining your teaching practice (Ebert-May, Batzli, & Lim, 2003) and is aligned with calls to teach science the same way it is practiced (AAAS 1990, Annenberg/CPB 1997, NRC 1997, 1999, Bransford et al. 1999, Pellegrino et al. 2001, Cech 2003).